Magisk-Modules-Repo/IPControl/README.md

             ... (%|s|m|h) determine target threshold type (time/level).
             ... and (threshold) is the threshold to keep changes until.

-        acs --kill
+        acs --daemon <action>
-            Kill all ACSwitch processes including the daemon.
+            Launch or kill the ACSwitch daemon.
+            action can be either launch or kill.

         acs --info
             Provides some information about battery and ACSwitch settings.

         acs --configure
             (Re)Configure ACSwitch.
 This is required on install/upgrades.

+        acs --help
+            Print this usage document.

 ## Support